wikty/docs/xpath.md

 `/foo/bar`

 1. start with the node-set(only has the root node for now)
-2. `/foo` for each node in original node-set(only has the root node), fetch its child nodes that are `foo` elements, and take those as the new node-set
+2. `/foo` for each node in original node-set, fetch its child nodes that are `foo` elements, and take those as the new node-set
-3. `/bar` for each node in original node-set(all of `foo` elements), fetch its child nodes thar are `bar` elements, and take those as the new node-set
+3. `/bar` for each node in original node-set(all of `foo` elements), fetch its child nodes that are `bar` elements, and take those as the new node-set

 `/foo[bar]`

 1. start with the node-set(only has the root node for now)
-2. `/foo` for each node in original node-set(only has the root node), fetch its child nodes that are `foo` elements, and take those as the new node-set
+2. `/foo` for each node in original node-set, fetch its child nodes that are `foo` elements, and take those as the new node-set
 3. `[bar]` for each node in origianl node-set, if it doesn't have child `bar` element, then discard the node

 ## Axes